Dime’s Compliance to Beneficial Ownership

-The beneficial ownership regulation is a federal law requiring all financial institutions to identify and verify the identity of the beneficial owners of legal entity customers as well as a controlling person of the legal entity anytime an account is opened or maintained.
+The beneficial ownership regulation is a federal law requiring financial institutions to identify and verify the identity of beneficial owners.
+They must also identify the controlling person of the legal entity when opening or maintaining an account.
 The regulation is aimed at making financial institutions safer for their customers and protecting the country’s financial system.

 Why has Dime Community Bank been asked to collect this information?

 Dime, as well as all other financial institutions in the U.S., will be required to collect beneficial ownership information.
 The U.S. government implemented the new beneficial ownership regulation to help fight financial crimes.
 Dime is doing its part in upholding the new regulation to protect the financial system.
-Compliance with regulations has always been of utmost importance to Dime, and the new beneficial ownership regulation will be treated with the same level of importance.
+Dime prioritizes compliance with regulations, including the new beneficial ownership regulation, which receives equal importance and attention.

 Is Dime Community Bank the only bank that is required to collect beneficial ownership information?

-No. All financial institutions are required to comply with the new beneficial ownership regulation and will be collecting this beneficial ownership information from applicable customers.
+No. All financial institutions must comply with new beneficial ownership regulations and collect such information from relevant customers.

 What constitutes beneficial ownership?

 “Beneficial ownership” under U.S. government regulation includes two roles: (1) owners of a legal entity and (2) controllers of a legal entity.

 Dime is required to identify and collect personal information for individuals with an ownership interest in the legal entity.
 This applies to those who meet or exceed the following ownership thresholds:

 Ultimate Beneficial Owners: A natural person having 25 percent or more of the equity interests of a legal entity.